 Breach of this code of conduct

-(Originally published by the Nolan Committee: The Committee on Standards in Public Life was established by the then Prime Minister in October 1994, under the Chairmanship of Lord Nolan, to consider standards of conduct in various areas of public life, and to make recommendations).
+Originally published by the Nolan Committee: The Committee on Standards in Public Life was established by the then Prime Minister in October 1994, under the Chairmanship of Lord Nolan, to consider standards of conduct in various areas of public life, and to make recommendations)

 Selflessness – Holders of public office should act solely in terms of the public interest.
-They should not do so in order to gain financial or other material benefits for themselves, their family, or their friends.

-Accountability – Holders of public office are accountable for their decisions and actions to the public and must submit themselves to whatever scrutiny is appropriate to their office.
+Accountability – Holders of public office are accountable to the public for their decisions and actions and must submit themselves to the scrutiny necessary to ensure this.

-Adopted by the governing board of Delamere School on 19th September 2017.
+Adopted by the governing board of Delamere School on 19th September 2017 updated 2020